EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Somewhere secret.”
 He answered.
 “Oh I almost forgot”

 The thing covering my eyes disappeared.
 A singular lamp lit up the room.
 There were a bunch of tools hanging on the wall.
-This place looked to be some carpenter’s working area.
+This place looked to be some carpenter’s workshop.

 “You’re surprisingly calm for being tied up.”
-The middle aged man said.
+The middle aged man harrumphed.
 He looked like an older version of Finn.

 “What do you want?”
 I glared at him.

 “Straight to the point I see.”
-He flashed me a creepy smile.
+The corners of his mouth reached his eyes.

 I tried to break free from my bondage.

 “Ah, ah ah\!”
-He sang while wagging his finger.
+He sang, wagging his finger at me.
 “Don’t waste your energy, no one has broken free before\!”
 He seemed proud.

-“Does your son know about your disgusting side?”
-There had to be a way out of here.
+“Does your son know about your disgusting hobby?”
+There had to be a way out of here

 “Oh he knows.
-But you are mistaken, it's not disgusting”, he stared into my eyes.
+But you are mistaken.”
+He grabbed my head.
+“It's not disgusting”

 “What?
 Chopping off their heads is not disgusting?”
-I scoffed.
+There was a familiar sickly sweet fragrance in the air mixed in with the dust.

 “They deserved it.” he stated matter-of-factly.

-“I see”, my arms were getting heavy, “you’re just insane.”
+“I see”, the rope was digging into my wrists, “you’re just insane.”

-“Yeah?
-If I’m insane, then what of you?
-My son told me you tried to kill him\!”
-His face twisted into something ugly.
-Some spit landed on my face.
+“Me?
+Insane?
+You tried to kill my son\!”
+His face looked like a demon.
+“You are the insane one here\!”
+Some spittle from his mouth landed on my cheek.

+“What did he do to you\!”

 “It’s personal”

 “Hah\!
 Is that right?
 Personal.”
 He picked up a hammer.

-“Would it be personal if I paid your mother a visit?
-What was her name, Victoria?”
-He licked his lips.
-And then suddenly his face twisted again.
+“Then would it be personal if I paid your mother a visit?
+What was her name again, Victoria?”
+He licked his smiling lips.
+Then it went back to being a demon.

-“Damn vixen\!
+“That damn vixen\!
 Always flaunting herself everywhere she goes\!
 Who does she think she is\!”
-He picked up some nails.
+The hammer moved erratically around, casting shadows in the room.

+He calmed himself.
 “That’s right, I can just pay her a visit.
 A personal one.”

 “Don’t…” I mumbled.

 He took a step closer.
 “What was that?”

-“Don’t…” He turned his ear toward me.
-“Don’t dare touch her\!”
-Using all my might, I slammed his head with my own.
-I ended up falling over together with the chair.
+“Don’t…” He turned his ear toward me, getting closer.
+“Don’t you dare touch her\!”
+I slammed into his head with my own, falling over in the process, chair and all.

-“You touch and I will kill-”
+“You touch her and I will kill-”

+I felt the tip of his shoe digging into my gut.
 “You demon brat\!”
-He landed a kick to my stomach, the tip of his shoe digging into it.

-“Ugh\!”
-Some of my spit flew out.
+I spat out blood.

-“That does it, after I’m finished with you”, my vision changed as my hair got yanked, “Your pretty little mother is next.”
+“That does it, after I’m finished with you.”
+He yanked my hair “Your pretty little mother is next.”

-He pulled me up, chair and all.
+He set me back up.
 I had to get out of here, Victoria was in danger.
 I have to at least tell Gale.
+Think, there had to be a way out-

-The hammer he was holding was positioned above my hands.
+He lifted the hammer above my hands.

 “Wait”